Hitler's reference to the Armenian genocide: Background

 Abram L. Sachar, an American historian and founding president of Brandeis University, wrote that "the genocide was cited approvingly twenty-five years later by the Fuehrer... who found the Armenian 'solution' an instructive precedent".
-According to historian Stefan Ihrig, there is considerable evidence that Nazi worldview was shaped by the Turkish revolution and getting away with genocide.
+According to historian Stefan Ihrig, there is considerable evidence that the Nazi worldview was shaped by the Turkish Revolution and the lack of prosecution of Ottoman war criminals who committed the Armenian Genocide.

-Speech and version
+Speech

-The version of the speech that includes the Armenian reference records Hitler as stating:
+In his Obersalzberg speech, Hitler states:

 Nuremberg trial

-The Nuremberg War Crimes Tribunal was provided with the first note of the speech by Louis Lochner, a journalist who had been based at the Berlin bureau of the Associated Press during the war.
-The document was labelled "L-3", and was one of three documents purporting to record the words spoken by Hitler in the Obersalzberg Speech.
-It decided not to admit it into evidence as Lochner could not disclose his source.
-In explaining its decision to the President of the court on Monday 26 November 1945, Prosecutor Sidney Alderman stated:
+The Nuremberg War Crimes Tribunal obtained the first notes from the speech by Louis Lochner, a journalist who had been based at the Berlin bureau of the Associated Press during the war.
+The document was labelled "L-3", and was one of three documents purporting to record the words spoken by Hitler in the Obersalzberg speech.
+After the defence counsel of Grand Admiral Erich Raeder objected, that version was not admitted into evidence.
+In explaining its decision to the president of the court on 26 November 1945, Prosecutor Sidney Alderman stated:

 The first of the three documents came into our possession through the medium of an American newspaperman, and purported to be original minutes of this meeting at Obersalzberg, transmitted to this American newspaperman by some other person; and we had no proof of the actual delivery to the intermediary by the person who took the notes.
 That document, therefore, merely served to keep our prosecution on the alert, to see if it could find something better.
 Fortunately, we did get the other two documents, which indicate that Hitler on that day made two speeches, perhaps one in the morning, one in the afternoon, as indicated by the original minutes, which we captured.
 By comparison of those two documents with the first document, we conclude that the first document was a slightly garbled merger of the two speeches.

-However, the version of the speech with the Armenian reference was reprinted in Nazi Conspiracy and Aggression.
+However, the version of the speech with the Armenian reference was included in Nazi Conspiracy and Aggression, a collection of documentary evidence prepared by the American and British prosecuting staffs for presentation before the Nuremberg trials.

 Veracity

 Lochner had possessed a written record of the speech since August 1939.
 He had shown the speech to Sir George Ogilvie-Forbes, a British diplomat serving as counsellor and chargé d'affaires in the British embassy in Berlin from 1937 to 1939.
 Ogilvie-Forbes then transmitted the speech back to London in a letter dated 25 August 1939.
 In the letter, Ogilvie-Forbes refers to Lochner's informant as "a Staff Officer who received it from one of the Generals present at the [Obersalzberg] meeting".

-During the interrogation of German Major General Karl Bodenschatz at Nuremberg on 7 November 1945, the interrogator recorded that Bodenschatz "expressed the view that the content of L-3 contained the thoughts of Hitler at this particular time and that he believed that document, L-3, was a copy of the speech that was delivered by Hitler on this particular day".
+During the interrogation of German major general Karl Bodenschatz at Nuremberg on 7 November 1945, the interrogator recorded that Bodenschatz "expressed the view that the content of L-3 contained the thoughts of Hitler at this particular time and that he believed that document, L-3, was a copy of the speech that was delivered by Hitler on this particular day".